ArnaudBelcour/tabigecy/README.md

 - `function_abundance_sample.tsv`: a tabulated file containing the ratio of abundance of each function in the different sample.
 Rows correspond to the functions and columns correspond to the samples.
 It is used to create the `heatmap_abundance_samples.png` file.
 - `heatmap_abundance_samples.png`: a heatmap showing the abundance for all the HMMs searched by bigecyhmm in the different samples.
 - `cycle_abundance_sample_raw.tsv`: a tabulated file showing the abundance of major functions in biogeochemical cycles (it consists of the sum of abundance of organisms predicted to have the functions).
 Rows correspond to the major functions and columns correspond to the samples.
 Compared to `cycle_abundance_sample.tsv`, it shows the absolute abundance (without weightening by total abundance in the sample).
-- `cycle_abundance_sample.tsv`: a tabulated file showing the relative abundance of major functions in biogeochemical cycles (sum of organism abundance divided by total abudance in sample).
+- `cycle_abundance_sample.tsv`: a tabulated file showing the relative abundance of major functions in biogeochemical cycles (sum of organism abundance divided by total abundance in sample).
 Rows correspond to the major functions and columns correspond to the samples.
 - `polar_plot_abundance_samples_XXXX.png`: a polar plot showing the abundance of major functions in the sample `XXXX`.

 `function_occurrence` is a folder containing all visualisation associated with occurrence values.
 It contains: